Morphclue/evo-world/.github/ISSUE_TEMPLATE/story_card.md

 ---
-name: Feature request
+name: Storycard
-about: Describe a Task for this project.
+about: Describe a Story for this project.
 title: ''
 labels: 'story'
 assignees: ''